 This tutorial demonstrates how to find paper maps and atlases in the University of Toronto Libraries catalogue, then locate them in Map & Data Library's fifth floor collection.

 The vast majority of map titles in the Map & Data Library collection are indexed in the University of Toronto Library online catalogue.
+The default is to search Map and Data's website.
+Click on the Library Search tab.
 The Advanced Search option allows you to limit your search to the collections of the Map & Data Library and/or to cartographic materials only.
+Click on the Advanced search icon.

 Here is an example of an item record for a paper map at MDL.
 The call number is highlighted in red below.